vsavkin/guinness/README.md

 # Guinness

 Guinness is a port of the Jasmine library to Dart.
-It is inspired by the AngularDart implementation of Jasmine.
+It is based on the AngularDart implementation of Jasmine.

 ## Installation